-- Course: PhD Practicing community empowerment while in debt: A participatory action case study at the urban grassroots
+- Course: PhD title: Practicing community empowerment while in debt: A participatory action case study at the urban grassroots

 Why did you decide to study for a PhD, and why Leeds?